HugeONotation/hugeonotation.github.io/talks/x86_simd_script.md

 meaning we can factor them out completely as well.

-At this point we can detach the else clause by turning it into a separate if-statement, predicated on the negation of the original condition.
+At this point we can detach the else clause by turning it into a separate if statement, predicated on the negation of the original condition.

-And the very last transformation we’ll do to this code is to replace these simplified if-statements with blend operations.
+And the very last transformation we’ll do to this code is to replace these simplified if statements with blend operations.
 These will select between each variable’s original value and their new value, then assign the result unconditionally.